top of page

 • Municipal Event Planning Masterclass: Fail to Plan, Plan to Fail: This dynamic masterclass is designed to equip municipal event professionals with the tools, strategies, and insights needed to execute successful events that are safe, impactful, and well-organized.
 Centered around the theme “Fail to Plan, Plan to Fail,” this session dives into the critical components of municipal event planning, from concept to cleanup, importance of building and maintaining strong interdepartmental relationships, collaboration keys, logistics management, and what to do when presented with pitfalls that often derail us.

-• Denver's Event Emergency Action Toolkit Class: The Denver Office of Special Events (OSE) and Office of Emergency Management (OEM), in partnership with the metro jurisdictions within the North Central All-Hazards Region (NCR), was awarded a FEMA Urban Area Security Initiative (UASI) grant to fund the development of an event emergency action plan (EAP) template and development guide.
-The goal of these resources is to assist special event organizers in the NCR region with event safety planning, risk assessment, and hazard mitigation associated with public events.
-After two years of development, a standardized EAP template and guidance resources are complete and ready for use.
-Event organizers throughout the metro Denver area can access the documents and use in municipalities regionally.
-The toolkit consists of: -EAP Template -EAP Guidance Document -Modular/Video Trainings -Sample EAPs -Communication Templates -Exercise Bundles/Exercise-in-a-Box
+• Denver's Event Emergency Action Toolkit Class: Denver Arts and Venues and Office of Emergency Management (OEM), in partnership with other regional jurisdictions, were awarded a FEMA Urban Area Security Initiative (UASI) grant to fund the development of an Event Emergency Action Plan (EAP) Toolkit.
+The goal of these resources is to assist special event organizers with event safety planning, risk assessment, and hazard mitigation associated with outdoor public events with standardization, and open communication lines across the region.
+The toolkit consists of a template, guidance document, modular video trainings, sample EAPs, communication templates as well as plan seminar and tabletop exercise bundles.

 • No Is Not a Dirty Word: Setting Boundaries to Build Better Events: We all know how challenging it can be to balance community enthusiasm with the realities of ordinances, policies, and limited resources.
 This session will explore how saying “no” — or “not this way” — can actually strengthen our events, protect our staff, and ensure fairness across the board.

-• Planning for Emergencies: Learn how to best plan for emergencies at special events.
+• 60 Event Tips in 60 Minutes: Learn how to best plan for emergencies at special events.

 • Sensory-Friendly, Eco-Friendly, and Fabulous Special Events: Learn how to put on events that are sensory-friendly, more environmentally sustainable, and fun for everyone!